Stoyan-Asenov-STMN/omaha-client/doc/UsingOmaha.md

 # Create a Metainstaller for Your Application #

 The quoted string after `/install` in the command line above is called the tag.
-This tag can be added to the metainstaller (`GoogleUpdateSetup.exe`) so that double-clicking the metainstaller will install the application specified by the tag.
+This tag can be added to the metainstaller (`DentalWingsUpdateSetup.exe`) so that double-clicking the metainstaller will install the application specified by the tag.

 See [TaggedMetainstallers](TaggedMetainstallers.md).